Profitbase/Episode-Docs/articles/flow/actions/snowflake/copy-into.md

 # Copy Into

-Copies data from a staged file to a Snowflake database.
+Copies data from a staged file into a specified [Snowflake](https://docs.snowflake.com/en/user-guide-getting-started) database table.

+A [stage](https://docs.snowflake.com/en/sql-reference/sql/create-stage) is a location within or outside Snowflake (such as Microsoft Azure Blob storage or Amazon S3) where files are stored before they are loaded into Snowflake.
+This action retrieves data from the selected stage, applies any specified transformations, and inserts it into the target database table, supporting various file formats (CSV, JSON, Parquet) and customizable field mappings.

 ![img](../../../../images/flow/snowflake-copy-data.png)

 ## Returns

-Optional: [Int32](https://learn.microsoft.com/en-us/dotnet/api/system.int32) The number of rows affected/inserted.
+[Int32](https://learn.microsoft.com/en-us/dotnet/api/system.int32) The number of rows affected/inserted.

 ## Properties